dib-lab/2016-pycon-tutorial/INSTALL.md

 * codecov
 * sphinx

+For the Python packages, you can install them all at once with:

+    pip install virtualenv pytest pytest-cov coverage codecov sphinx

-If you like, you can use the following [requirements.txt](https://raw.githubusercontent.com/dib-lab/2016-pycon-tutorial/master/requirements.txt) and give it to pip like so:
+or you can use [this requirements.txt](https://raw.githubusercontent.com/dib-lab/2016-pycon-tutorial/master/requirements.txt) and give it to pip like so:

     pip install -r requirements.txt